sean-henning/cryptosecure-wallet-js/README.md

 ## What's in This Repo?

-This repository holds the source code, resources, and build scripts for the official [MyMonero](https://www.mymonero.com) downloadable desktop and Cordova-based mobile apps, which are built in Javascript.
+This repository holds the source code, resources, and build scripts for the official [Cryptosecure](https://www.bits.ky#cryptosecure) downloadable desktop and Cordova-based mobile apps, which are built in Javascript.

-## What is MyMonero?
+## What is the Cryptosecure Wallet?

-MyMonero is a simple and featureful way to use the next-generation private digital currency called [Monero](http://www.getmonero.org).
-The MyMonero app lets you manage your Monero wallets, address book, and transactions by storing your information locally and keeping it encrypted.
+The Cryptosecure Wallet is a simple and featureful way to use the next-generation private digital currency called [Monero](http://www.getmonero.org).
+The Cryptosecure Wallet app lets you manage your Monero wallets, address book, and transactions by storing your information locally and keeping it encrypted.

-MyMonero is currently available for:
+Cryptosecure Wallet is currently available for:

 * desktop on Mac, Windows, and Linux; and
 * mobile on Android.

-The main reasons people use MyMonero are its convenience and featurefulness.
-To accomplish this convenience and other features of MyMonero, there's the privacy trade-off of sharing your private Monero "view key" with the MyMonero server, so that it can scan the network for your wallets' transactions on your behalf.
-But it's impossible for MyMonero to spend any of your funds or otherwise access your metadata, because your "private spend key" and "private wallet mnemonic/seed" are never sent to our server.
-So MyMonero is often described as a 'non-custodial' service.
+The main reasons people use the cryptosecure wallet are its convenience and featurefulness.
+To accomplish this convenience and other features of cryptosecure, there's the privacy trade-off of sharing your private Monero "view key" with the bits.ky server, so that it can scan the network for your wallets' transactions on your behalf.
+But it's impossible for cryptosecure to spend any of your funds or otherwise access your metadata, because your "private spend key" and "private wallet mnemonic/seed" are never sent to our server.
+So cryptosecure is often described as a 'non-custodial' service.
 In fact, in the near future, even the above trade-off will be eliminated as we're presently working to open-source a version of the back-end, which anybody can run as their own server at home.

 ![Desktop Screenshot: Welcome to MyMonero!
 Let's get started.](https://raw.githubusercontent.com/mymonero/mymonero-app-js/master/docs/assets/ss_1.png "Welcome to MyMonero!
 Let's get started.")